kromeo6/MAXINAI/README.md

 # MAXINAI
-for maxinai homeworks,works and cetera
+for maxinai homeworks,works and cetera;
 Roman Kutubidze